DanielMateosLab/movy/README.md

 ### Server - Heroku CLI

+Assuming you have installed heroku CLI and you are logged in:

-- Create a heroku app.
+- Create a heroku app with `heroku create -a <your-app-name>`
 - From the root folder, use `git subtree push --prefix server heroku main`.
 This will push just the server folder as an isolated app to the heroku remote.
 - Set the `OMDb_API_KEY` environment variable.
-- Optionally, to use a redis cache, run `heroku addons:create heroku-redis:hobby-dev -a your-app-name`.
+- Optionally, to use a redis cache, run `heroku addons:create heroku-redis:hobby-dev -a <your-app-name>`.
 This should set up the redis instance and update the `REDIS_URL` EV for you.

 ## TODO